Wall Street flirts with correction amid pandemic fears

-(Reuters) - Wall street’s main indexes tumbled for the sixth straight session on Thursday, reaching a territory that could mark a nosedive from record highs last week amid a global spread of coronavirus that intensified fears about growth and earnings.
+(Reuters) - Wall Street’s main indexes tumbled for the sixth straight session on Thursday, reaching a territory that could mark a nosedive from record highs last week amid a global spread of coronavirus that intensified fears about growth and earnings.

 While U.S. stocks had pared losses in early afternoon trading, the S&P 500 fell as much as 11.2% from its record closing high hit on Feb.
 19 and the Nasdaq dropped 12.2% from its own peak.